 Symmetry Design -- Blender Monkey Suzanne by jmil is licensed under the Public Domain license.

-We're sure jmil would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure jmil would love to see what you've printed.
+Please document your print and share a Make with the community.